+Fire incompatibility result

-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.
+Advice for firefighters

+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.

-Fire/Explosion Hazard Non combustible.
-Not considered to be a significant fire risk.
-Expansion or decomposition on heating may lead to violent rupture of containers.
-Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
-Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) HAZCHEM Not Applicable
+▶ Non combuetible